 PO1 Engineering Knowledge : Apply the knowledge of mathematics, science, engineering fundamentals, and an engineering specialisation to the solution of complex engineering problems.
 PO2 Problem Analysis : Identify, formulate, review research literature, and analyse complex engineering problems reaching substantiated conclusions using first principles of mathematics, natural sciences, and engineering sciences.
 PO3 Design/Development of Solutions : Design solutions for complex engineering problems and design system components or processes that meet the specified needs with appropriate consideration for the public health and safety, and the cultural, societal, and environmental considerations.
-PO4 Conduct Investigations of Complex Problems : Use research-based knowledge and research methods including design of experiments, analysis and interpretation of data, and synthesis of the information to provide valid conclusions.
+PO4 Conduct Investigations of Complex Problems: Use research-based knowledge and research methods including design of experiments, analysis and interpretation of data, and synthesis of the information to provide valid conclusions.
 PO5 Modern Tool Usage : Create, select, and apply appropriate techniques, resources, and modern engineering and IT tools including prediction and modeling to complex engineering activities with an understanding of the limitations.
 PO12 Life-long Learning : Recognize the need for, and have the preparation and ability to engage in independent and life-long learning in the broadest context of technological change.

-- 0 /

 PO1 PO2 PO3 PO4 PO5 PO6 PO7 PO8 PO9 PO10 PO11 PO12 PSO1 PSO2 PSO3

 CO1 3 3 2 2 1 1 2 2 1

 CO2 3 3 2 1 2 1 2 3 1

 CO3 3 3 2 2 1 1 2 3 1

 CO4 3 3 3 2 3 1 2 3 1

 CO5 3 3 2 2 2 1 2 3 1

-Type Code Power System Protection L-T-P Credits Marks PC BTEE-T-PE-052 1 ower system 1 totection 3-0-0 3 100
+Type Code Fiber Optic Communications L-T-P Credits Marks PE BTEC-T-PE-046 Tiber Optic Communications 3-0-0 3 100

-Objectives The objective of this course is to study different aspects of power system protection, identify symmetrical/unsymmetrical fault conditions, calculate the fault current, breaking the circuit and limit the faulted zone.
-Pre-Requisites Basic knowledge of power system transmission & distribution, characteristics of different types of lines, and real & reactive power requirements is necessary.
+Objectives The objective of this course is to study various modes, configurations and transmission characteristics of optical fibers including fiber fabrications, optoelectronic sources, photo detectors, optical modulators, optical amplifiers and various types of optical networks.
+Pre-Requisites Basic knowledge of physics, particularly ray optics, and electromagnetic wave propagation through waveguides is required.
 Teaching Scheme Regular classroom lectures with use of ICT as and when required, sessions are planned to be interactive with focus on problem solving activities.

-To eacher's Assessme nt Written A ssessment Total Quiz Surprise Test(s) Assignment(s) Mid-Term End-Term 10tai 05 05 05 25 60 100
+Te eacher's Assessme nt Written A ssessment Total Quiz Surprise Test(s) Assignment(s) Mid-Term End-Term Total 05 05 05 25 60 100